 Market research, also known as marketing research, helps you understand your customers, identify new opportunities, learn from competitors, and use resources efficiently.
 It is essential for crafting effective content strategies and making informed business decisions.

-What are the main types of market research?
+What are the different types of marketing research?

 What are the methods of primary research?